Online gender-based violence

-Online gender-based violence is targeted harassment and prejudice through technology against people, disproportionately women, based on their gender.
-The term is also similar to online harassment, cyberbullying and cybersexism, but the latter terms are not gender-specific.
-Gender-based violence differs from these because of the attention it draws to discrimination and online violence targeted specifically because of their gender, most frequently those who identify as female.
-The media tends to overlook online harassment and misogynistic abuse, which are rooted in long-standing systems of patriarchal power and exclusion of marginalized people from public spaces.
-Emma Jane’s "Misogyny Online: A Short (and Brutish) History demonstrates that online abuse is not new but a continuation of longstanding gendered hierarchies (Jane, 2017).
-She states that features like self-publishing, sharing, and participatory culture mean that men who demean women can reach large audiences of like-minded supporters.
-Under certain conditions, these groups can coordinate harassment, sending repeated, near-identical attacks on women.
-This way, the internet magnifies existing patterns of sexism, enabling the scale and intensity of online abuse (Jane, 2017).
-Additionally, Dr. Rajeev Yadav’s “Gender and its Digital Discontents: Decolonial Perspectives from the Global South” highlights how digital media in the Global South reinforce historical hierarchies and colonial ideals (Yadav, 2025).
-He states women, queer individuals, and other marginalized gender identities in the Global South, online engagement carries both heightened risks and opportunities for resistance.
-Many face hyper-visibility, systemic erasure, and coordinated harassment, as seen in India with feminist journalists targeted for their gender and religious identities, or in Africa where LGBTQ+ activists navigate state censorship and platform invisibility (Yadav, 2025).
-Digital spaces also enable collective action and solidarity: movements like #PinjraTod and #MeTooIndia, Latin American cyberfeminist initiatives, and African LGBTQ+ networks use social media, encryption, and participatory storytelling to challenge oppression, build community, and document injustice (Yadav, 2025).
-Algorithmic systems, like search engines, often reproduce social biases that can demean or harm marginalized groups (Jonker & Rogers, 2024).
-For instance, Google search results may sexualize or misrepresent women of color.
-By prioritizing Western norms of beauty, gender, and authority, these algorithms influence how users perceive race and gender (Jonker & Rogers, 2024).
-This is harmful because it reinforces stereotypes, contributes to the objectification of vulnerable groups, and limits their visibility and representation in online spaces.
+Online gender-based violence is targeted harassment and prejudice through technology against people based on their gender.
+The term is also similar to technology facilitated gender-based violence, digital violence, online harassment, cyberbullying and cybersexism, but the latter terms are not gender-specific.
+Gender-based harassment differs from these because of the attention it draws to discrimination and online violence targeted specifically because of their gender.

+Online harassment is not new but a continuation of longstanding gendered hierarchies and prejudice against marginalised groups.
+For women, queer individuals, and other marginalized gender identities online engagement carries both heightened risks and opportunities for resistance.
+Many face hyper-visibility, systemic erasure, and coordinated harassment, as seen in India with feminist journalists targeted for their gender and religious identities, or in Africa where LGBTQ+ activists navigate state censorship and platform invisibility.

+Digital spaces also enable collective action and solidarity: movements like #PinjraTod and #MeTooIndia, Latin American cyberfeminist initiatives, and African LGBTQ+ networks use social media, encryption, and participatory storytelling to challenge oppression, build community, and document injustice.